nichoth/nichoth/src/drafts/ingedients.md

 ---

-linkTitle: development diary — ingedients
+linkTitle: ingedients
-linkDesc: Various nodes and what they do
+linkDesc: Writing down various nodes and what they do
-slug: dev-diary-ingredients
+slug: misc-ingredients
-type: dev-diary
+type: miscellany
 date: 12-4-2021

 ---

 # ingredients

+s3 + IPFS = filesystem?

-You need to store blobs, store a DB, and host a webapp. the webapp hosting is easy because it is just a static host that serves a JS file.
+You need to store blobs, store a DB, and host a webapp.
+The webapp hosting is easy because it is just a static host that serves a JS file.

+Storage here usually means combining r2 or s3 with a host (something like AWS EC2) that serves an IPFS node.

 [Build a Decentralized Chat App with Knockout and IPFS](https://medium.com/textileio/build-a-decentralized-chat-app-with-knockout-and-ipfs-fccf11e8ce7b)